Adas Israel Congregation (Duluth, Minnesota): Community and synagogue history

 Female members of the congregation were active with social, humanitarian and charitable causes.
 "The Adas Israel Ladies' Aid of Duluth are ... examples of Orthodox synagogue' women's groups that helped the poor, the sick and the needy as well as their own synagogues."

 In 1930, Adas Israel absorbed the B'nai Israel Synagogue of Duluth.

-Adas Israel is the oldest surviving original synagogue being a continuation of earlier synagogues and a living symbol of a surviving active Jewish community in northeast Minnesota.
+Adas Israel was the oldest surviving original synagogue, being a continuation of earlier synagogues and a living symbol of a surviving active Jewish community in northeast Minnesota.
 It was the only surviving Orthodox synagogue, until the establishment of a Chabad Hasidic synagogue in 2001.

-Fire in September 2019
+Destruction

 A fire which began just before 2.30 am on September 9, 2019, totally destroyed the building.
 It was thought that eight of the 14 Torah scrolls were able to be saved from the debris.
 A suspect, Matthew Amiot, was arrested on September 13 and was to be charged with first-degree arson.
 No one was in the building at the time of the fire.
-The arrested individual has no permanent address.
-Amiot, reported to suffer from multiple mental health issues, was later sentenced to a year in jail.
+Amiot had no permanent address and was reported to suffer from multiple mental health issues.
+He was later sentenced to a year in jail.